TissueEngineeringLab/MyoFInDer/docs/usage.markdown

 ## 3.3 Operations on saved projects

-The saved projects can be located anywhere on the computer, preferably in folders where Cellen-Tellen has read and write access.
+The saved projects can be located anywhere on the computer, preferably in folders where MyoFInDer has read and write access.
 Because they contain all the information needed to reconstruct a project, **the project folders can be renamed or moved**, including to a different computer.
-They can also be compressed for sharing. **The project folders can be safely deleted**, with no impact on the behavior of Cellen-Tellen.
+They can also be compressed for sharing. **The project folders can be safely deleted**, with no impact on the behavior of MyoFInDer.

 # 4. Advanced usage

 ## 4.1 Command-line option

-A single command-line option is available when starting Cellen-Tellen from the console.
+A single command-line option is available when starting MyoFInDer from the console.
 It allows to **disable logging**, by adding the `-n` or `--nolog` option.
 It disables both the display of log messages in the console, and recording of the log messages to the log file.